Line bundles on rigid varieties and Hodge symmetry: Introduction

 \section{Introduction}

-Let $K$ be a $p$-adic field, i.e.~a complete discretely valued extension of $\mathbf{Q}_p$ with perfect residue field $\kappa$.
+Let $K$ be a $p$-adic field, i.e.~a complete discretely valued extension of $\mathbf{Q}_p$ with perfect residue field $\kappa$\footnote{Note that the perfectness assumption of the residue field here is not essential, as Hodge numbers doesn't change under ground field extension.}.
 Let $X$ be a smooth proper rigid analytic space over $K$.
+Among fundamental invariants associated with $X$ are its Hodge numbers $h^{i,j} \coloneqq \dim_K H^j(\Omega_X^i)$.
 In this paper, we study the relationship between the Hodge numbers $h^{1,0}$ and $h^{0,1}$ of $X$.

 For a compact complex manifold $Y$, we always have $\dim H^1(Y,\cO_Y) \geq \dim {H^0(Y,\Omega^1_Y)}^{d=0}$ (c.f.~\cite[Chapter IV, Section 2]{BHPV}).
 In the rigid analytic setting, Scholze proved that the Hodge--de~Rham spectral sequence always degenerates at $E_1$, and in particular every global 1-form on $X$ as above is automatically closed (c.f.~\cite[Theorem 8.4]{Scholze}).
 One is naturally led to guess that for $X$ as above we always have $\dim H^1(X,\cO_X) \geq \dim H^0(X,\Omega^1_X)$.
 In this paper we confirm this inequality assuming that $X$ has a strictly semistable formal model (c.f.~\cite[Section 1]{HL}) and provide a geometric interpretation of the difference.